nlayton777/ECS193-SeniorDesignProject-FlightTracker/README.md

 Low Priority To-Do's:
 -graph update dynamically
- and have something for when
- no results exist
 -put MySQL queries into transactions
 -polish UI
 -finalize images and logo

-below is the database schema
+below is our database schema
 (the name of each table is listed above the table) database name: flight_tracker